Discover 10 Pigeons & Doves in Florida (2023 With Images)

 Mourning Dove

 The Mourning Dove is a common bird in North America.
-Mourning Doves have a slim body, long tails, and grey-brown feathers with black spots on their wings.
+Mourning Doves have a slim bodies, long tails, and grey-brown feathers with black spots on their wings.

 They live in cities, forests, fields, and deserts, preferring areas with some trees.
 Mourning Doves are the most commonly seen doves in Arizona.